kooparse/kooparse.github.io/content/blog/about-text-rendering/index.md

 ];

 // All the text quads are stored in this vertices array.
-// We will send this to our GPU to draw all quads. vertices.extend_from_slice(&character_quad);
+// We will send this to our GPU to draw all the quads. vertices.extend_from_slice(&character_quad);
 cursor += letter.advance;